irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ## SECTION 3: LESSON PRESENTATION

-### Learning Step Activity (LSA) 1: Introduction to AI Content Detection
+### Learning Step Activity (LSA) 1: Introduction to Synthetic Content Detection

-NOTE: Go to Slide 5
+NOTE: Go to Slide 6
-#### SLIDE 5
+#### SLIDE 6: Synthetic Content Types and Terms

 **Learning Step Activity Text:**

-> 1. **Overview of AI Content Detection**: Present an overview of AI content detection techniques.
+> 1. **Overview of Synthetic Content Detection**: Present an overview of Synthetic Content detection techniques.
-> 2. **Components of AI Content Detection**: Explain each component - Visual Cues, Structural Consistency, Textual Analysis, Audio Analysis.
+> 2. **Components of Synthetic Content Detection**: Explain each component - Visual Cues, Structural Consistency, Textual Analysis, Audio Analysis.
-> 3. **Memorization Activity**: Have students memorize the components of AI content detection.
+> 3. **Memorization Activity**: Have students memorize the components of Synthetic Content detection.

 **Activity**

-1. Present an overview of AI content detection techniques.
+1. Present an overview of Synthetic Content detection techniques.
 (5 minutes)
 2. Explain each component in detail.
 (10 minutes)
 3. Have students quiz each other to memorize the components.
 (5 minutes)

-### Learning Step Activity (LSA) 2: Detailed Analysis of AI Content Detection Components
+### Learning Step Activity (LSA) 2: Detailed Analysis of Synthetic Content Detection Components

 NOTE: Go to Slide 6